Blog Layout

 Backpacks can affect your children’s health

 Carrying a heavy load that is unevenly distributed can result in poor posture; and even distort the spinal column, throwing it out of alignment.
-This can cause • Muscle Strain; • Headaches; • Back Pain; • Neck Pain; • Arm Pain; • Even Nerve Damage.
+This may cause Muscle Strain; Headaches; Back Pain; Neck and Shoulder Pain; Arm Pain; or even Nerve Damage.
 For example, a heavy backpack, carried on one shoulder, forces the muscles and spine to compensate for the uneven weight.
 This places stress on the mid and lower back, and may increase the likelihood of back problems later in life.

 Prevention is the key